NehaKushwah993/SwipeRevealAnimationUsingMotionLayout/README.md

 # SwipeRevealAnimationUsingMotionLayout
-Experiment project to test "SwipeReveal Animation using MotionLayout"
+Experimental project to test "SwipeReveal Animation using MotionLayout"